carolune/DMA/README.md

 # Conclusion

 We share lots of DNA but how much DMA do we share?
 How do we mutate?

-What is the impat of a mutation?
+What is the impact of a mutation?

 Thank you [@demitrimuna](https://twitter.com/demitrimuna) for being a willing volunteer.